 Another major factor in combat is the new combo system.
 Essentially, what this does is let the player chain together skills and spells to not just deal more damage (growing higher as the combo count rises), but to create entirely new attacks.
 Elemental spells, cast in proper order (Fire -> Wind -> Water -> Earth -> Fire) will create bigger and more powerful attacks, and some other, less conventional options exist, like combining a healing spell with a fire-element attack to create one heavily damaging to undead enemies.
 Even status-inflicting abilities play into this; useless in most RPGs, here they score two hits - one dealing light damage and the other having a chance to inflict the effect.
 The latter hit can also combo with other attacks, giving them another chance to inflict that status on top of their normal effect.
 There are a ton of possibilities with this new element, which makes combat more engaging than in any prior BoF game - every time you get a new skill you'll find yourself experimenting with it, seeing what you can combo it together with and trying to work towards the damage and combo chain goals that some Masters require.
 A big achilles heel of older RPGs is the stale, repetitious combat, but Breath of Fire finally crawled out of that hole with IV and made battles something I looked forward to rather than started to groan at.

 Breath of Fire IV doesn't break a lot of new ground; in fact, in terms of overall design it's remarkably similar to 3.
-However, it also stands as proof that polish can make all the difference between an arduous RPG experience and one of the best on the platform.
-The cinematography, environments, pacing and writing are all a massive improvement on 3's, creating a brilliant and compelling adventure that plays great to boot.
-The game looks gorgeous, with visuals that manage to hold their own against even the almighty Square; beautifully realized and expressive character designs, smooth combat animations, and creative, sharply rendered environments.
+However, it also stands as proof that polish can make all the difference between an arduous RPG experience and a solid game.
+The cinematography, dungeon designs, pacing and writing are all a massive improvement on 3's, creating a compelling and epic adventure that plays great to boot.
+The game looks gorgeous, with visuals that manage to hold their own against even the almighty Square even with the much smaller budget; beautifully realized and expressive character designs, smooth combat animations, and creative, sharply rendered environments and visual effects.
 The music, as in any good RPG, carries the mood perfectly, creating an experience that's often grim and depressing, but also very compelling.
-Simply put, 4 is the best Breath of Fire game ever made, as well as a criminally overlooked PS1 classic; part of that can probably be attributed to it having such a late release on the platform (2001), but it still feels criminal that so few people bring this one up when great PS1 RPGs are the topic of discussion.
-If you have a PS3 or Vita, go on Playstation Network and download this gem immediately.
+Breath of Fire IV is easily the most impressive BoF on a technical level and in terms of storytelling, and is certainly worth a look for any serious fan of RPGs.

 Recommended Version: The PSN version is a direct port of the PS1.